You were banking on your sales team to increase business growth, and it fell short. You can’t seem to figure out why.

-Even though it seems like increasing sales growth, maintaining sales rep motivation, or aligning sales with business functions are long drawn-out processes, sales enablement can quickly turn things around and help boost sales revenue and customer satisfaction.
+Even though it seems like increasing sales growth, maintaining sales rep motivation, or aligning sales with business functions are long-drawn-out processes, sales enablement can quickly turn things around and help boost sales and customer satisfaction.

 We’ve put together 35 surprising sales enablement statistics that will help you understand why you should give it the importance it truly deserves.

 Sales enablement statistics

 Simply put, sales enablement provides a sales team with the information, tools, and resources they need to further customer engagement and close deals.
 It also facilitates the seller-consumer relationship by developing comprehensive sales playbooks.
 As a result, your sales reps are not only aware but thoroughly informed about the product they are selling and the benefits it offers to the buyers even before they hop onto a sales pitch.

 Let’s look at some interesting sales enablement numbers that show the impact of this strategic business action.

 Sales enablement has recently surged in popularity, experiencing a 343% increase in adoption over the last 5 years.

 of sales executives cited content search and utilization as the top productivity improvement area.